 Q168.1.1.
 M2030.
-When answering M2030 at Discharge, are one-time injections and discontinued injectables included in this assessment?
-Consider the following scenarios: [Q&A EDITED 06/14; ADDED 01/12; Previously CMS OCCB 10/11 Q&A #12]
+When answering M2030 at Recert, are one-time injections and discontinued injectables included in this assessment?
+Consider the following scenarios: [Q&A EDITED 10/18; EDITED 06/14; ADDED 01/12; Previously CMS OCCB 10/11 Q&A #12]

 Scenario 1: The first two weeks of the episode, the patient had Lovenox SQ ordered.
-The patient is being discharged 4 weeks later with no injectable medications currently ordered.
-At discharge, is the answer NA - no injectable medications prescribed or do we assess their ability from earlier in the episode?
+The patient is being recerted 4 weeks later with no injectable medications currently ordered.
+At Recert, is the answer NA - no injectable medications prescribed, or do we assess their ability from earlier in the episode?

-Scenario 2: Is the order to administer the flu vaccine at the beginning of the episode included when selecting a response for M2030 at the Discharge assessment?
+Scenario 2: Is the order to administer the flu vaccine at the beginning of the episode included when selecting a response for M2030 at the Recert assessment?

+A168.1.1.
 At SOC/ROC/FU, M2030 includes all medications ordered to be administered IM or SQ via needle and syringe in the home, even if it is a one-time injection.
-At the Discharge assessment, however, if there are no current, ongoing orders for an injectable as described, the appropriate response to M2030 would be "NA."
+At the Recert assessment, however, if there are no current, ongoing orders for an injectable as described, the appropriate response to M2030 would be "NA."